 Climate-change considerations are continually integrated into our business strategy.
 Climate risks influence our short-term strategy through the need to manage related operating costs (including through reduced energy consumption).
 Our long-term strategy incorporates expected climate-related changes in regulation that will affect costs (particularly energy costs in geographies where fossil fuels have traditionally been dominant), energy supply and the availability of water.

 Responsible management of tailings disposal is critical.
 ARM is committed to TSF management and standards that align with national and global good practices for the preservation of health, safety and the environment in all phases of the mining lifecycle.
 To achieve this consistently, we have strict internal standards and practices in line with local regulations and internationally recognised good practice.
-The report on conformance to the Global Industry Standard on Tailings Management (GISTM) is available here.
+2023 Report on Conformance to the Global Industry Standard on Tailings Management (GISTM).
 Click here

 While the mining and processing of metals and minerals have an impact on the natural environment and communities, many of the benefits of modern society would not be possible without them.
 Metals play a key role in the infrastructure and the technologies around us.
 With increasing population, urbanisation, industrialisation, economic development and the introduction and growth of new technologies, the need for more metals and minerals will continue.